dan-kwiat/charity-base-data/import-social-handle/README.md

-# CharityBase Data

-## Scraping Social Media Handle from Charity Websites
+# CharityBase Data: Scraping Social Media Handle from Charity Websites

 Extracts twitter, facebook & instagram handles from charity websites.
 Also cleans the charity website field in the CC table.

 ### Requirements